Reducing Uplift Reduces Roof Damage and Associated Insurance Costs

 Reducing roof uplift across all winds speeds minimizes the most frequent cause of damage in areas where the most frequent wind speeds occur and still reduces the incidence of roofing damage in regions with damage from other causes as well.
 When these factors are incorporated in catastrophe models there can be significant reduction in total estimated wind losses which corresponds with a reduced likelihood of paying insurance deductibles.

 In evaluating the impact of AeroEdge®, RMS (Risk Management Solutions), a market leader of catastrophe loss modeling for insurance companies, estimates that the reduction in estimated wind storm losses in wind prone coastal areas could be between 20% and 40%.

 To learn how you can install AeroEdge® to mitigate hurricane wind damage or to learn more about potential insurance savings:

 e-mail us or call (203) 222-6025.

-The roof protects the building - AeroEdge® protects the roof.
+When the wind blows, the roof protects your building - AeroEdge® protects your roof.

 @2017 AeroEdge USA LLC - All Rights Reserved | CT Web Design by Antelope Web